 Glutamine is an amino acid that is shown to:

-Scientific evidence suggests that consuming over 5g of glutamine per day helps repair the gut lining.
+Scientific evidence suggests that consuming over 5g of glutamine per day helps repair the gut lining (6).

 Glutamine is found naturally in food.
 Meat like chicken and fish, vegetables like cabbage and spinach, and legumes like tofu, beans, and lentils are high in glutamine.

-If you struggle with leaky gut syndrome, scientific evidence suggests that consuming over 5g of glutamine per day would help to repair your gut lining.
+If you struggle with leaky gut syndrome, scientific evidence suggests that consuming over 5g of glutamine daily would help repair your gut lining (6).
+If you simply want to prevent leaky gut syndrome, 2-5g is a reasonable dose.

 Vitamins and the Gut Barrier